As spelled out above, SB 1162 introduces sweeping new pay equity requirements for employers, California-based and beyond.

 - Establish a metrics and measurement system for tracking progress toward pay equity

 - Assess and analyze compensation practices to ensure fair pay ranges before posting salary information in public job listings

 - Use pay equity software to monitor pay equity continuously

 Not doing these three things opens you up as a target of the CRD.

-The best way to prepare for January 1, 2023, and ensure your pay is set equitably, and not haphazardly, is to perform a pay equity audit.
+The best way to comply with SB 1162 is to ensure your pay is set equitably, and not haphazardly, is to perform a pay equity audit.